Jak57/documentation/WebrtcAGC2.md

 * To build a shared library for Windows (DLL), the ``shared_library()`` statement must be provided.

 ---
-# Testing the AGC2 form WebRTC APM using a console application
+# Testing the AGC2 form WebRTC APM Using a Console Application
 **Goal:** In this project, we test the functionality of WebRTC's AGC2 using a console application of Microsoft's Visual Studio.

 ## Tools